 5. Cultural diversity and resilience

-Emphasizes the importance of preserving Bhutanese culture and traditions.
+Emphasizes the preservation and promotion of Bhutanese culture, traditions, and identity.

 6. Good governance